agoutsmedt/learning_bibliometrics/cleaning_scripts/scopus_clean.md

   )
 ```

-## 3.1 Matching references together to give them ID
+## 3.2 Matching references together.

+What we need to do now is to find which references are the same, to give
+them a unique ID.
+The trade-off is to match as many true positive as
+possible (references that are the same) while avoiding to match false
+positive, that is references that have some information in common, but
+that are not the same references.
+For instance, matching only by the
+authors name and the year is not sufficient, as these authors can have
-There are several ways we want to identify a common reference: - same
+published several articles the same year.
+Here are several ways to
+identify a common reference that bear very few risks of matching
-first author or authors, year, volume and page (this is the most secure
+together different references: - same first author or authors, year,
+volume and page (this is the most secure one): `fayvp` & `ayvp` - same
-one): fayvp & ayvp - same journal, volume, issue and first page: jvip -
+journal, volume, issue and first page: `jvip` - same author, year and
-same author, year and title: ayt - same Doi: doi, pii
+title: ayt - same tite, year and first page: `typ` - same Doi or PII

-### 3.1.1 author-data-volume-page
+We extract first author surname to favour matching as there are more
+possibilities of differences for several authors that would prevent us
+to match same references.

+For each type of matching, we are giving a new id to the matched
+references, by giving the `id_ref` of the first references match.
+At the
+end, we compare all the new id created with all the matching methods,
+and we take the smaller id.

 ``` r
 cleaned_ref <- cleaned_ref %>%